carbonplan/research/articles/offset-project-fire/index.md

 As long as the buffer pool has “priced” climate-related risks adequately, even the most severe wildfires or other future disturbances wouldn’t undermine the goal of using forests to meet climate targets.

 But have we priced these risks correctly?
-The scenarios examined here strongly suggest undercapitalization of the buffer pool and the urgent need for California to update how climate risks are treated by the forest carbon buffer pool.<Reference color={meta.color} data={sidenotes[8]}/> <Reference color={meta.color} data={sidenotes[9]}/>
+The scenarios examined here strongly suggest undercapitalization of the buffer pool and the urgent need for California to update how climate risks are treated by the forest carbon buffer pool.<CiteGroup ids={['sleeter.2019', 'anderegg.2020']}/>

 The already unprecedented — and on-going — fire year provides a sobering example of the importance of considering risk and permanence in a scientifically rigorous way in the context of forest carbon, carbon removal, and climate policy.